-A server or client may require that the video system presents a valid certificate to them before communication can be set up.
+A server or client may require that the device presents a valid certificate to them before communication can be set up.

-The video system's certificates are text files that verify the authenticity of the system.
+The device's certificates are text files that verify the authenticity of the device.
 These certificates may be issued by a certificate authority (CA).